-YAS' Charity is registered with the Charities Commission which has approved its Objects:

-"The trustees will hold the trust fund upon trust to apply the income, and at their discretion, so far as may be permissible, the capital for any charitable purpose or purposes relating to the National Health Service wholly or mainly for the [Tees, East and North Yorkshire Ambulance Services NHS Trust]".

-Model Declaration of Trust (20 October 1999)

-as amended by Supplemental Deed of Declaration (14 December 2006) to, "for the Yorkshire Ambulance Service NHS Trust.

-The purpose of the Charitable Funds Committee has been established by the Corporate Trustee (the Board of Directors) to make and monitor arrangements for the control and management of the Charity's funds, and to effect the delegation of day-to-day responsibility to ensure that the Charity's funds are exercised within appropriate controls and governance.

-The Committee will include two Non-Executive Directors, one of whom will act as Chair of the Committee, together with the Executive Director of Finance and another member of the Trust Executive Group.

-The Charitable Funds Committee Chairperson will be appointed by the Board.

-The provisions of this Standing Order must be read in conjunction with Standing Order 2.7 and Standing Financial Instructions Appendix 2.
+- 4.6.7.1 The YAS Charity is registered with the Charities Commission which has approved its Objects: "The trustees will hold the trust fund upon trust to apply the income, and at their discretion, so far as may be permissible, the capital for any charitable purpose or purposes relating to the National Health Service wholly or mainly for the [Tees, East and North Yorkshire Ambulance Services NHS Trust]". - 4.6.7.2 Model Declaration of Trust (20 October 1999) as amended by Supplemental Deed of Declaration (14 December 2006) to, "for the Yorkshire Ambulance Service NHS Trust. - 4.6.7.3 The purpose of the Charitable Funds Committee has been established by the Corporate Trustee (the Board of Directors) to make and monitor arrangements for the control and management of the Charity's funds, and to effect the delegation of day-to-day responsibility to ensure that the Charity's funds are exercised within appropriate controls and governance. - 4.6.7.4 The Committee membership will include two Non-Executive Directors , one of whom will act as Chair of the Committee, together with the Executive Director of Finance and one other member of the Trust Executive Committee. - 4.6.7.5 The Chair of the Charitable Funds Committee will be appointed by the Board. - 4.6.7.6 The provisions of this Standing Order must be read in conjunction with Standing Order 2.7 and Standing Financial Instructions Appendix 2.

-4.6.7 People Committee
+4.6.8 The People Committee

-The purpose of the People Committee is to gain assurance, on behalf of the Trust Board that the Trust is making sufficient progress towards its People priorities to support the delivery of the Trust's strategic objectives and Operational Plan whilst being assured as to compliance with appropriate regulatory and statutory requirements
+4.6.8.1 The purpose of the People Committee is to gain assurance, on behalf of the Trust Board that the Trust is making sufficient progress towards its People priorities to support the delivery of the Trust's strategic objectives and operational Plan whilst being assured as to compliance with appropriate regulatory and statutory requirements

-The Committee will be appointed by the Board and comprise of three Non-Executive Directors, one of whom will act as Chair of the Committee.

-The People Committee Chairperson will be appointed by the Board.
+- 4.6.8.2 The Committee membership will be appointed by the Board and will comprise of two Executive Directors and three Non- Executive Directors, one of whom will act as Chair of the Committee. - 4.6.8.3 The Chair of the People Committee will be appointed by the Board.

-4.6.8 Trust Executive Group
+4.6.9 Trust Executive Committee

-The Trust Executive Group (TEG) is the senior operational decision-making body of the Trust, determining or overseeing the determination of key operational policies, business cases, and decisions which need to be made at Trust level, but which are not matters reserved for decision by the Trust's Board of Directors.

-TEG will oversee the effective strategic and operational delivery of the Trust's strategy and enabling strategies, and its clinical, operational, workforce and financial objectives, including the achievement of statutory duties, clinical standards and targets, and high-quality patient care.
-This will include ensuring that there is appropriate integration, co-ordination and co-operation between individual service lines; between service lines and corporate functions; and with the Trust's key stakeholders and partners.

-TEG as a Committee of the Board will be appointed by the Board and comprise of CEO and his senior team, including Directors and Very Senior Managers.
+- 4.6.9.1 The Trust Executive Committee, known as the Trust Executive Group (TEG), is the senior operational decision-making body of the Trust, determining or overseeing the determination of key operational policies, business cases, and decisions which need to be made at Trust level but which are not matters reserved for decision by the Trust's Board of Directors. - 4.6.9.2 TEG will oversee the effective strategic and operational delivery of the Trust's strategy and enabling strategies, and its clinical, operational, workforce and financial objectives, including the achievement of statutory duties, clinical standards and targets, and high-quality patient care.
+This will include ensuring that there is appropriate integration, co-ordination and co-operation between individual service lines; between service lines and corporate functions; and with the Trust's key stakeholders and partners. - 4.6.9.3 TEG as a Committee of the Board will be appointed by the Board and comprise of the CEO, all other Executive Directors and Directors, and certain other senior leadership roles.
 The CEO will act as Chair of the Committee.

-4.6.9 Other Committees
+4.6.10 Other Committees

-The Board may also establish such other committees as required to discharge the Trust's responsibilities.
+4.6.10.1 The Board may also establish such other committees as required to discharge the Trust's responsibilities.